 *Leukopenia, neutropenia, and myelosuppression are blood and bone marrow problems like low white blood cell counts, anemia, or low platelet counts which can happen with this class of drugs.
 The patient’s reported genotype corresponds to a phenotype (i.e. metabolizer status).
 To see an interpretation table assigning metabolizer status by genotype, click here to visit CPIC and scroll down to download the “TPMT diplotype-phenotype table” or “NUDT15 diplotype-phenotype table”.

 Thiopurines (azathioprine, mercaptopurine, and thioguanine) are medications used to manage several different conditions, and genes can affect how well the drugs work.
-CPIC updates guidelines on how to best use these genetic results to support patient care and has published its current recommendations here.
+CPIC updates guidelines on how to best use these genetic results to support patient care.
+To view dosing recommendations for thiopurines based on TPMT and NUDT15 phenotypes, click on the most recent guideline publication on CPIC’s website and scroll down to Tables 2 and 3.

 Normal starting doses vary by phenotype and treatment regimens.
 Frequencies of TPMT and NUDT15 variants differ depending on ancestry.
 If starting dose is already below normal recommended dose, dose reduction might not be applicable.